 Using separate pans add oil and onions and fry the onions until golden brown and bacon until crispy (you don’t need fat for bacon as it is already fatty);

-Add onions and bacon on top with pierogi and serve with sour cream.
+Add onions and bacon on top of the pierogi and serve with sour cream.

 Storing and freezing pierogi